 Likewise, if you visit a North Miami Beach restaurant and slip and fall in a huge puddle that the staff made no effort to block off or mark so that you could avoid it, the restaurant may bear liability for your injuries.

-We help investigate all potentially liable parties to identify liability, assess the compensation you deserve, and hold the liable party accountable.
+We help investigate all potentially responsible parties to determine liability, assess the compensation you deserve, and hold the liable party accountable.

-For a North Miami Beach slip and fall accident claim, you will need to show three clear elements.
+For a slip and fall accident claim, we will need to show three legal elements.

-First, you will need to show that the liable party bore a duty of care to you at the time of the accident.
+First, we must show that the liable party bore a duty of care to you at the time of the accident.
 That includes, for example, a business owner whose premises you had the right to enter and where you chose to do business.

-Next, your attorney will establish that the liable party violated that duty of care to you in some way: through poor maintenance of the area, through failure to clearly label a fall hazard, or because the liable party created a hazard in some way that led to your fall.
+Next, your attorney will establish that the liable party violated that duty of care to you in some way: through poor maintenance of the area, through failure to warn about a fall hazard, or because the liable party created a hazard in some way that led to your fall.

-Sometimes, you may not immediately realize that you did sustain severe injuries in your fall.
-Many victims walk around even with broken bones or, in some cases, more serious injuries, without realizing that they have suffered more than a few bruises.
-Back and neck injuries, in particular, often hide until you have a full medical evaluation.
-If you had a bad fall, always have a medical care professional evaluate you.
+Sometimes, you may not immediately realize that you were injured in your fall.
+Many victims suffer broken bones or, in some cases, more serious injuries without realizing it.
+Back and neck injuries, in particular, may hide until you have a full medical evaluation.
+If you experience a bad fall, always have a medical care professional evaluate you to ensure you receive the best future care.

-3. What should I do to protect myself if I slipped and fell at a North Miami Beach business?
+3. What can I do to protect my rights if I slipped and fell at a North Miami Beach business?

-Regardless of whether you immediately realize that you have sustained serious injuries, however, make sure you:
+After a fall, and regardless of whether you immediately realize that you have sustained serious injuries, there are steps you can take to protect a potential legal claim.
+It's important that you:

 - Report the accident.
 As soon as you realize that you have suffered injuries, report the accident to the facility owner.
 Your report can help establish when your accident took place, which may prove critical to later recovering compensation for your injuries.

 - Seek medical care.
-Many people, after a slip and fall accident, try to just “walk it off.”
+After a slip and fall accident, many people try to just “walk it off.”
 If you have come to North Miami Beach for vacation, you do not want to have to spend valuable vacation time sitting in a hospital, waiting for someone to let you know whether you sustained severe injuries.
-Any time you think you might have suffered injuries, however, seek medical attention immediately—especially if you believe that the negligent actions of another party, including a business owner, may leave that party liable for your injuries.
+Any time you think you might have suffered injuries, however, seek medical attention immediately—especially if you believe that the negligent actions of another party, including a business owner, may make that party liable for your injuries.

 - Contact a North Miami Beach slip and fall accident attorney at Dolman Law Group.
-If you suffered serious injuries in a slip and fall, an attorney can serve as your advocate and the best assistance you may receive as you try to pursue compensation for your injuries.
+If you suffered serious injuries in a slip and fall, our attorneys can serve as your advocate to pursue compensation for your injuries.
 Do not try to handle your claim on your own.
-Instead, get in touch with a North Miami Beach slip and fall attorney as soon as possible.
+Instead, partner with a North Miami Beach slip and fall attorney as soon as possible.

 Private property owners, like business owners, bear a strong duty of care to visitors to their properties.
 They need to provide a safe environment where you can count on navigating without suffering serious injury.